KrantiWalke/CSCI-226-Advanced-Database-Systems/README.md

 # 1. Introduction
 In this project, we embark on a journey to construct a MySQL database leveraging the Internet Movie Database (IMDb) dataset.
-Comprising seven compressed tab-separated-value (*.tsv) files, this dataset is regularly updated, though our project utilizes the snapshot from November 29, 2019.
+Comprising seven compressed tab-separated-value (*.tsv) files, this dataset is regularly updated, though our project utilizes the snapshot from October 14, 2023.
 The project aims to:

 1. Acquire proficiency in MySQL, a prominent database management system.
 2. Understand fundamental database design principles, including Entity-Relationship diagrams, logical schema creation, and the concept of database normalization.